 What Are the Types of Trademark Infringement?

-Trademark infringement can be broadly split into two categories: direct infringement and indirect infringement.
+Trademark infringement is a form of intellectual property infringement and can be broadly split into two categories: direct and indirect.
 These infringement types differ significantly, especially in regard to who is infringing and in what way.

 What is direct trademark infringement?

-Direct trademark infringement is the type of infringement most people are familiar with.
+Direct trademark infringement is the type of unauthorized use most people are familiar with.
 It happens when two similar or identical trademarks promote related or identical goods/services.
 For infringement to be present, there must be a likelihood of confusion as to who is selling the offerings.